lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

+## 2025-11-08

+I'm in Leipzig for the weekend and visited GfZK museum, 47m Contemporary, a beautiful university library, and a GDR history museum.
+I met Chaline for lunch.
+It was really nice to reconnect after their great talk at Offline a couple months ago.

+Before bed I put in a couple hours on L5 and lo and behold solved the "double setup" bug so that setup is only called once and properly draws graphics to the screen.
+The bug had been a result of incorrectly modifying the underlying framework which only allows drawing in draw by default, but I wanted it to work like Processing/p5 and allow drawing graphics anywhere.
+I also corrected the fullscreen() function to support monitor selection, and simplified the call to parallel Processing rather than the more obtuse p5.js version.
+The next step is to finish the reference this week so I can create a pre-alpha release and start getting testing from people beyond just me.

 ## 2025-11-06

 I added [FLOSS + Art](https://leetusman.com/archive/floss-art/) to the ➘Dig Archive.